The Verisk Speakers Bureau

 Topics: Medicare Secondary Payer, Legal and Legislative Updates

-Mark Popolizio is the vice president of Medicare Secondary Payer (MSP) compliance and policy for ISO Claims Partners.
+Mark Popolizio is the vice president of Medicare Secondary Payer (MSP) compliance for Casualty Solutions.
 He is a nationally recognized authority in MSP compliance.

 Mr. Popolizio practiced insurance defense litigation for ten years, concentrating in the areas of workers' compensation and general liability.
 Since 2006, he has dedicated his career exclusively to MSP compliance, working with insurers, self-insureds, third-party administrators (TPAs), and other claims professionals.